Rise in profits and revenues for Paypal’s Irish subsidiary

 PayPal, one of the State’s largest multinational employers, continued to record a strong financial performance locally last year with pretax profits rising to €27.4 million.

-This compares to profits of €23.2 million a year earlier for Blanchardstown -headquartered PayPal Europe Services, a subsidiary that employs over 2,400 people.
+This compares to profits of €23.2 million a year earlier for Blanchardstown -headquartered PayPal Europe Services, a subsidiary that employs more than 2,400 people.

 The online payments giant’s Irish arm recorded revenues of €215.5 million for 2019, up from €206 million on the prior year.